OpenSPG/KAG/kag/examples/baike/README.md

 cd solver && python eval.py && cd ..
 ```

+We have implemented an MCP server in KAG, allowing the knowledge base built by KAG to be exposed via the MCP server for integration with agents that support the MCP protocol.
+Please refer to [KAG MCP Server Example: BaiKe](./mcp_server.md).

 ### Step 7: (Optional) Cleanup

 To delete the checkpoints, execute the following command.